mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/exchange_technology.md

 1. The latency introduced by garbage collection in Java, which can cause stop-the-world events, is a significant factor in overall system latency.
 However, the exact values are not mentioned.
 1. The latency introduced by AWS's compute and storage choices, as well as its network architecture, is a significant factor in overall system latency.
 However, the exact values are not mentioned.

+## Programming facts for exchanges
+1. Reprsent Strings are 2 longs
+2. Use only primitive collection and avoid boxing and unboxing
+3. No allocation on hot path
+4. SBE - Simple binary encoding
+5. Regulated exchange can't warm up using some proprietary code
+6. But we can create JVM profile and use it
+7. Azul Prime JVM - Pauseless Garbage Collector

 ## NIC for low-latency
 1. OpenOnLoad in DC
 2. DPDK in the cloud (for AERON)